akmukherjee/ramcharitmanas-chatbot/README.md

-# Ramcharitmanas Chatbot =I
+# Ramcharitmanas Chatbot

-A sophisticated chatbot application that answers questions about the Ramcharitmanas, the sacred Hindu epic written by Tulsidas.
+A simple chatbot application that answers questions about the Ramcharitmanas, the sacred Hindu epic written by Tulsidas.
 Built using modern AI technologies including LangChain, OpenAI, and Pinecone for intelligent document retrieval and response generation.

 ## Features